 Are you craving a little of your favorite food from a Korean BBQ spot?
 Then try this super simple and flavorful dish!
 It is best if you marinade the beef overnight, but at the very least marinate meat for an hour.
 I added broccoli to complete the meal and add a little more nutrients and fiber.
 I also used grass fed NY strip but any tender cut will do.
 Add some red peeper flakes for those of you that like to spice it up like me.

 4 tbsp Tamari (gluten free soy sauce)

 1/2 tbsp sesame oil

 3 tbsp Asian pear (or substitute with any firm, red apple variety)

 2 cups broccoli florets

 Blot the meat dry using a paper towel.
-Mix the marinade ingredients a small bowl, then add the beef and stir to coat the meat. cover the bowl and let it marinate up to 24 hours.
+Mix the tamari, mirin, sesame oil, grated onion, Asian pear, garlic, and ginger in a small bowl, then add the beef and stir to coat the meat.
+Cover the bowl and let it marinate up to 24 hours.

 Remove from heat and toss with sesame seeds.
-Serve with green part of the scallions on top.
+Top it off with the scallions and enjoy!

 Nutrition Facts per 1/4 of recipe: 386 calories, 21g fat, 13.6g carbs, 38g protein